-I'm presenting a handful delicious dishes for Chinese New Year Menu Ideas -- and they all have what are considered to be "lucky foods" for the holiday.
-The 2021 Chinese New Year begins on February 12th!
+I'm presenting a handful delicious recipes for Chinese New Year Menu Ideas -- and they all have what are considered to be "lucky foods" for the holiday.

-And if you're not celebrating, who wouldn't want a delicious Asian inspired feast any day!?
+If you're not celebrating the lunar new year, wouldn't you want a delicious Asian inspired feast anyway?